 Since you are completely new to the country, you don’t have anyone with whom you have a deep connection yet.
 This means you don’t have anyone to share your feelings and thoughts with.

 This loneliness can be combated by keeping in regular touch with those close to you back home.
 However, sometimes video chats and phone calls don’t cut it.
 Sometimes you need someone to be physically there for you.

-Do not hesitate to talk to your college’s counsellor or psychologist.
-Counselling and guidance can help you overcome culture shock and homesickness.
-Your college counsellors are also most likely experienced in dealing with international students and their issues.
+Do not hesitate to talk to your college counselor or psychologist.
+Counseling and guidance can help you overcome culture shock and homesickness.
+Your college counselors are also most likely experienced in dealing with international students and their issues.

 Remember that the culture shock is temporary and you will soon start to adapt and fit into your surroundings.